 The DSHS HOPWA Program serves households that are at or below 80% of AMI, but most of the households that are enrolled in the program are at or below 30% of AMI.
 As previously noted, HOPWA allocations generally mirror the Texas Ryan White HIV/AIDS Program funding allocation formula, which is based on the number of PLWH, number of PLWH accessing Ryan White services, the percent of PLWH eligible for Medicaid, HIV incidence, and other considerations.
 The allocations are then adjusted to account for local factors, including unmet need, prior performance and expenditures, and any other relevant metrics.
 After allocations to each HIV Service Delivery Area (HSDA) are determined, it is then up to the Project Sponsor to allocate between activities of TBRA, STRMU, FBHA, PHP, Supportive Services, Housing Information Services, Resource Identification, and administrative expenses (not to exceed 7% of their allocation) and submit those to their respective Administrative Agency (AAs) and DSHS for approval.
-Project Sponsors base allocations on many factors, including but not limited to, number of households served, average expenditures per household, and changes in HIV population living in poverty, etc. During the program year, funds are reallocated within and between HSDAs throughout each planning region as needed.
+Project Sponsors base allocations on many factors, including but not limited to, number of households projected to continue into the next year, local unmet need, housing costs, prior number of households served, average expenditures per household, and changes in HIV population living in poverty, etc. During the program year, funds are reallocated within and between HSDAs throughout each planning region as needed.